Nebraska Criminal Justice Degree Programs

 Since most criminal justice programs are designed to prepare you for a career, you should have a good sense of what type of job you want after graduation.
 You can join the 15,000 protective service employees in Nebraska by looking for a career in the community, in the courtroom, or in the prison system.

 Most criminal justice jobs in Nebraska require you to work in a variety of settings.
-Patrol officers, security guards, and detectives all have to work in the office, on the street, and at crime scenes.
+Patrol officers, security guards, and detectives all must work in the office, on the street, and at crime scenes.
 These careers may test your knowledge of criminal procedure and law.
 Courtroom and prison jobs are a bit sparser in Nebraska, but with the proper experience and education, you may be able to land a job in these coveted spots.

 Are you ready to find out what a criminal justice degree can do for you and your community?
 Contact one of our featured schools to take the next step in your education.